Ilana-Movshovich/Telco-Churn-Analysis/README.md

 * **Actionable Insights**: Identification of high-risk segments, such as customers on Month-to-Month contracts or those influenced by competitor offers.

 ## 📂 Dataset Information
 The analysis is based on multiple datasets reflecting different aspects of customer behavior.
-All raw data files can be found in the [/data](./data) folder:
+All raw data files can be found in the [/dataset](./dataset) folder:

 * **Demographics.csv**: Personal information such as gender, age, and marital status.
-* **Services.csv**: Details on internet types, contract types, tenure lengths, add-ons, etc.
+* **Services.csv**: Details on internet types, contract types, tenure lengths, phone services, friend referrals, add-ons, etc.
-* **Population.csv**: Geographical data used for city-level churn analysis.
+* **Population.csv**: Population size per zipcode.
-* **Status.csv**: The target data containing churn labels and churn reasons.
+* **Status.csv**: customer churn status data such as churn status (Yes/No), churn score, CLTV, satisfaction score, churn category and churn reason.

 ## 📂 Repository Contents
 * `Telco_Churn_Analysis.ipynb`: The complete Python analysis and visualizations.